Luisj5231/selenium-hub-ec2/README.md

 # selenium-hub-ec2

-The repo contains the necessary files and isntructions for deploying an EC2 Instance with public IP using Terrafrom.
+This repo contains the necessary files and instructions for deploying an EC2 Instance with public IP using Terrafrom running a containerized Selenium Grid .

 ## Requiremnts
 - Terraform v1.3.7